ΜTorrent: Toolbars

-In late 2010, some controversy arose with a release of μTorrent which included adware in the form of the Conduit Engine, which installed a toolbar, and made homepage and default search engine changes to a user's web browser.
+In late 2010, some controversy arose with the release of μTorrent which included adware in the form of the Conduit Engine, which installed a toolbar, and made homepage and default search engine changes to a user's web browser.
 A number of users reported that the installation was made without the user's consent.
 There were some complaints that the adware software was difficult to remove.

 In 2011, μTorrent bundled the Bing Toolbar.

 Paid version

 On July 15, 2011, BitTorrent announced that they would offer a paid version of μTorrent called "μTorrent Plus".
-This new version would offer extra features, such as integrated file conversion, anti-virus and a built in media player.
-On 6 October 2011, the Pre-alpha of μTorrent Plus was released to an invitation only community.
+This new version would offer extra features, such as integrated file conversion, anti-virus, and a built-in media player.
+On 6 October 2011, the Pre-alpha of μTorrent Plus was released to an invitation-only community.
 As of December 2011, μTorrentPlus 3.1 was available for $24.95; as of December 2014, the Plus version was available as a $19.95 yearly subscription.